wormhole-foundation/wormhole/node/pkg/watchers/xrpl/README.md

   - `value` is a string whole number, similar to XRP but the decimals are defined on the metadata during [creation](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/mptokenissuance#mptokenissuance-fields) as `AssetScale`
   - The `source_token` MUST be `2` + the 31-byte left padded `mpt_issuance_id`, which is 24 bytes.

 Every field can be determined from the existing XRPL Payment transaction fields with the exception of the cross-chain recipient information and the appropriate truncated decimal amount.
-For this, the following [MemoData](https://xrpl.org/docs/references/protocol/transactions/common-fields#memos-field) must be provided (72 bytes, encoded as a hexadecimal string).
+For this, the following [MemoData](https://xrpl.org/docs/references/protocol/transactions/common-fields#memos-field) must be provided as the **first** memo (index 0), 72 bytes encoded as a hexadecimal string.

 ```go
 [4]byte   prefix = 0x994E5454            // 0x99'N''T''T'